gegeda01/gegeda01/README.md

 # Hi there 👋 This is Katherine Luo :woman_technologist:
 ## I guess you wanna know:

-- 🔭 I’m currently working on creating an API.
+- 🔭 I’m currently creating an API.
 - 🌱 I’m currently learning frontend development(Javascript,React and Typescript).
 - :raising_hand_woman:  Ask me about website development, digital systems design and android development.
 - 📫 How to reach me: